tc39/proposal-temporal/docs/zoneddatetime.md

 If the string isn't valid, then a `RangeError` will be thrown regardless of the value of `overflow`.

 Note that this string format (albeit limited to the ISO 8601 calendar system) is also used by `java.time` and some other time-zone-aware libraries.
-For more information on `Temporal`'s extensions to the ISO 8601 / RFC 3339 string format and the progress towards becoming a published standard, see [String Parsing, Serialization, and Formatting](./strings.md).
+For more information on RFC 9557's extensions to the ISO 8601 / RFC 3339 string format, see [String Parsing, Serialization, and Formatting](./strings.md).

+Temporal additionally accepts a few ISO 8601 extensions that RFC 9557 does not, like the use of 6-digit years.
+For more info, see [RFC 9557 / ISO 8601 Grammar](https://tc39.es/proposal-temporal/#sec-temporal-iso8601grammar).

 The time zone ID is always required.
 `2020-08-05T20:06:13+09:00` and `2020-08-05T11:06:13Z` are not valid inputs to this method because they don't include a time zone ID in square brackets.